On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: On-Line Estimation of Spot Volatility

-4) \underline{Time-varying covariance matrices:} If $\Sigma_{t_j}$ is time-varying it is necessary to put more weight on recent observations.
-In this case, the traditional solution is to use the algorithms (\ref{seqEM1a}), (\ref{seqEM1f}) and (\ref{seqEM1g}) with time-constant $\lambda_{j}\equiv\lambda$ instead of a decaying $\lambda_j$.
-That is we use in the time-varying case

-where the choice of $\lambda$ depends on the smoothness of the true volatility curve (cf. the relation to a kernel estimate below).
-To adapt locally to this smoothness one may either choose a time varying $\lambda_j$ anyhow (in some way dependent on the data) or use the SAGES procedure (see Section~\ref{ch:msn:impl} below) where the algorithm is run simultaneously for $K$ different values of $\lambda$ and the optimal estimate is determined at each step as a convex combination of these estimates.
+3) \underline{Time-varying covariance matrices:} If $\Sigma_{t_j}$ is time-varying we use the algorithm (\ref{seqEM1g}) with time-constant $\lambda_{j}\equiv\lambda$ instead of a decaying $\lambda_j$.
+The choice of $\lambda$ depends on the smoothness of the true volatility curve.
+To adapt locally to this smoothness one may either choose a time varying $\lambda_j$ anyhow (in some way dependent on the data) or use the SAGES procedure (see Section~\ref{ch:msn:impl} below) where the algorithm is run simultaneously for $L$ different values of $\lambda$ and the optimal estimate is determined in each step as a convex combination of these estimates.